 There are often opportunities for pursing undergraduate research in the lab.
 In addition, Case Western Reserve University has a number of programs that support undergraduate research.
-Interested students should send via email a brief interest letter containing a statement of research interests, GPA, and any relevant coursework (with grades).
+Interested students should send via email a brief interest letter containing a statement of research interests and any relevant experience (e.g. through coursework or other research positions).

 Opportunities for graduate students